celalaygar/Spring-Boot-2-3/README.md

 #### 7 - springboot-simple-security-example
 how to use login and logout procedure<br/>
 how to use specific login page <br/>
+how to use remember me for security login<br/>
 First you have to add spring-boot-starter-security dependency file in pom.xml. <br/>
 look at application.properties file in src/main/resources/...
 ```